CarkHT/CarkHT.github.io/docs/teacher/reference/response_area_components/index.md

 # Response Area Components

-These are what the user interacts with on the front-end.
+Response Areas are the interactive elements your students will use to submit their answers.
 They check an input given by the student, and provide feedback.
 As React components, they admit a certain number of parameters which are described in this section.

 ![Screenshot](screenshots/Responsearea.png)